shivv004/shivv004/README.md

-- 👋 Hi, I’m @shivv004
+- 👋 Hi, I’m Shiv Shankar.
+I’m a Software developer.
-- 👀 I’m interested in Software/Web development.
 - 🌱 perpetually seeking to learn.
 - 💞️ I’m looking to collaborate on development projects.
 - 📫 Reach me at shivshank019@gmail.com